Crawnicles/Kraken/README.md

 # Kraken

 In preparation for a job interview with Kraken for a Treasury Project Management - Data Analyst role.
-The role suggests the applicant has the following technical skills, therefore I will display these in an application that
+The role suggests the applicant has the following technical skills, therefore I will display these: